 It is the parents' responsibility to inform me at the time of drop-off of any medications contained in their child's diaper bag so that I can store them safely.

-If parents are administering medications, herbals or homeopathics to their children prior to coming to the dayhome, parents must provide written notice of this to enable the provider to watch for any unusual effects.
+If parents are administering new medications, herbals or homeopathics to their children prior to coming to the dayhome, parents must provide written notice of this to enable the provider to watch for any unusual effects.
 A text or notation in the margin of the sign-in sheet can suffice.